lautiamkok/Frontend-Dev-Setup-webpack-/README.md

 # Frontend Dev Setup (webpack)

-Setup for frontend web development and prototyping using webpack, Vue.js, and Tailwind CSS.
+A setup for frontend web development and prototyping using webpack, Vue.js, and Tailwind CSS.

 For more on webpack, check out https://webpack.js.org/guides/getting-started/ to get started.